william-index/thewilliamanderson_com/source/blog/2015/logic-and-states-with-css.html.md

 ---
 title: Logic and State Management with just CSS
-subtitle: Building interfaces that involve logic with jsut CSS.
+subtitle: Building interfaces that involve logic with just CSS.
 date: 2015/10/17
 excerpt: With a bit of planning and wizardry hover states and forms can handle basic logic in css.
 This tutorial explores some effective ways of harnessing that power and some aspirational examples.
 cover_img: 2015/images/css_logic/cover.png